BaronStack/Rocksdb-Adviser/README.md

 ### Running the tool
 An example command to run the tool:

+Before run the tool, you need to get a file `rules.ini` from [rules.in file](https://github.com/BaronStack/Rocksdb-Adviser/blob/master/advisor/rules.ini).
+And then, you can run the command below with rocksdb-option file in your db directory, rocksdb-log file in your db director

 ```shell
 python3 -m advisor.rule_parser_example --rules_spec=rules.ini --rocksdb_options=OPTIONS-000005 --log_files_path_prefix=LOG-0 --stats_dump_period_sec=20
 ```